DanBloy/blog-ecr/async-execution/README.md

 - Metrics are published to CloudWatch under the `AsyncExecution` namespace
 - All executions are fully traced with AWS X-Ray when enabled
 - Logs include detailed information about the delay execution
+- **Remember to set the Lambda timeout in the console to accommodate your maximum expected delay**

+## Version History

+See [version.json](version.json) for detailed changelog.